Key sources of real estate law include:

 Real estate due diligence typically consists of a combination of legal and technical review of a property.

 Legal due diligence aims at confirming the seller’s ownership through a review of the legal acts registered with the competent registration authority (typically for a minimum “20-year lookback period”, which is required for adverse possession), the identification of any registered encumbrances or other legal defects (eg, mortgages, foreclosures) and the review of any non-registered leases provided by the seller.
 With the pandemic acting as a catalyst, the records of the National Cadastre (for areas where the procedure has completed) are now available for remote research in its database.

 Technical due diligence, performed by engineers, focuses on establishing the property’s location and dimensions as well as examining the legality of any buildings thereon.

 Together, lawyers and engineers collaborate to define the property’s spatial and urban planning status (planning identity) to ensure that the property is suitable for its intended use.

 Typical representations and warranties include statements that the ownership of the property belongs indeed to the seller and that it is free from of any encumbrances (legal defects) or natural deficiencies or urban planning restrictions (substantive defects) that could hinder the envisaged use by the buyer.
-To the firm's knowledge, no special representations or warranties have emerged during the COVID-19 pandemic.
+No special representations or warranties appear to have emerged during the COVID-19 pandemic.

 A real estate investor should be advised on the law of real rights and contracts.
 In the event the investor is looking to develop the property, it is extremely important to expand the due diligence and focus on: